AlCpwnd/KnowledgeBase/Windows/README.md

 ## DFS Replication Errors

-Solution related to the DFSR Event ID 4012, where a server failed to sync with a local SYSVOL folder.
+Solution related to the DFSR Event ID 4012 on a standalone domain controller, where a server failed to sync with a local SYSVOL folder.

 ## DISM Offline Repair

-Instructions regarding the repair of an OS using DISM and a connected ISO.
+Offline repair of a Windows installation using an ISO corresponding to the installed OS.

 ## Failed to create Connexant Audio Factory